spUK2020/wdthecloudforge.github.io/monitoring.md

 There are also clear recommendations in the Azure Landing Zone documentation that cover best practices for platform implementation.
 Therefore, we should also take the into consideration as we build out some key recommendations.

 need to add !
-ESLZ link to design areas
+ESLZ link to design areas??

 ## Consider the tools to build your monitoring solution